Biotin: Benefits, Foods, Dosage & Precautions

 In addition to being found naturally in some foods, biotin can also be bought as a supplement in capsule form.
 Biotin supplements are usually prescribed if you're not getting enough biotin through your diet, or if you have signs of biotin deficiency such as hair loss, weak nails, loss of appetite, and fatigue.

-Biotin supplements should not be used by people who are hypersensitive to any of the component present in its formula.
-Biotin supplements should also be avoided by pregnant or breastfeeding women, unless recommended by a doctor.
+Biotin supplement should not be used in people with hypersensitivity to any component present in the formula, and is also not recommended for pregnant or breastfeeding women, unless approved by a doctor.